London streets

 The Curious History Of Steelyard Passage And The Hanseatic League

 Walking along the Thames Path in the City of London involves many twists and turns.
 Each section has its own name evoking the history of the area, such as ‘Oystergate Walk’ and ‘Fishmonger’s Hall Wharf’.
-One stretch, just before you dive into the gloomy passage underneath Cannon Street Station, known as ‘Steelyard Passage’, is called
+One stretch, just before you dive into the shadowy passage underneath Cannon Street Station, known as ‘Steelyard Passage’, is called

 The Curious History Of Steelyard Passage And The Hanseatic League Read More »